 | Typical fiat premium | 3–8% above spot price |

-The platform fees are minimal.
+The platform fee is a flat 0.2% of the trade, divided between maker (0.025%) and taker (0.175%) — there is no fully "free" side.
+These fees are still minimal.
 The real cost is the fiat premium sellers charge above the market rate.
-This premium reflects the value of privacy — you’re paying for bitcoin that has no KYC database entry linking it to your identity.
+This premium reflects the value of privacy — you're paying for bitcoin that has no KYC database entry linking it to your identity.
 Premiums vary by currency, payment method, and market demand.

 Pros and Cons